rafaelthemendes/arcdevelopment/README.md

 # Arc Development Web (Under development)

-This project was first bootstrapped with [Create React App](https://github.com/facebook/create-react-app) so that I can practice refactoring an existing project to use [Next.js](https://nextjs.org/).
+This project was first bootstrapped with [Create React App](https://github.com/facebook/create-react-app) so that I can practice refactoring an existing project to use [Next.js](https://nextjs.org/) (Coming Soon).

 ## Available Scripts